-“No”, you can almost hear the show’s producer mutter through gritted teeth, “not the film that’s just come out, starring Colin Firth”.
+“No”, you can almost hear the show’s producer mutter through gritted teeth, “not the film starring Colin Firth”.

 It’s funny, it’s frothy – and then, all of a sudden, it turns out to be deeply moving, too.
-Whilst ‘a man playing a middle-aged woman reciting a love letter’ might not sound compelling, Jak Malone’s transformation – without so much as a costume change – into dowdy MI5 secretary Hester remembering her correspondence with an old flame who went off to fight in the first Great War, is heart-stoppingly poignant and extraordinarily moving.
+Whilst ‘a man playing a middle-aged woman reciting a love letter’ might not sound compelling, one male agent’s transformation – without so much as a costume change – into dowdy MI5 secretary Hester remembering her correspondence with an old flame who went off to fight in the first Great War, is heart-stoppingly poignant and extraordinarily moving.

 The show started its life at the New Diorama, then moved to the Southwark Playhouse for multiple sold-out runs.
-It then transferred to its current home at Riverside Studios where it continues to gather steam and critical acclaim across the board, attracting ★★★★★ reviews in the Financial Times, Daily Mirror, Daily Mail and Sunday Express – there’s a sense of momentum here, reminiscent of the unstoppable ascendency of The Play That Goes Wrong.
+It then transferred to Riverside Studios where it continued to gather steam and critical acclaim across the board, attracting ★★★★★ reviews in the Financial Times, Daily Mirror, Daily Mail and Sunday Express… so next year you’ll see it in the Fortune Theatre, right in the heart of Covent Garden.

-Your mission: see Operation Mincemeat before it inevitably transfers to the West End, tickets become properly expensive, and acquiring them becomes a military operation in its own right…
+Your mission: secure tickets now before they become properly expensive, and acquiring them becomes a military operation in its own right…

-NOTE: Operation Mincemeat is playing at Riverside Studios between 31st May & 23rd July.
+NOTE: Operation Mincemeat is opening at the Fortune Theatre on March 29th, 2023.
 You can find out more, and get tickets right here.

 Riverside Studios | 101 Queen Caroline St, W6 9BN